The UN-CONCERT

 April 2021

-The UN-CONCERT was a one-time work of performative, interactive art done over Zoom, in the spring of 2021.
-Inspired by the line "An unplayed game is like a piece of sheet music: you can see its potential and imagine what it might be like brought to life." from Naomi Clark in A Game Design Vocabulary, I was curious as to how sheet music may be perceived and interpreted if the audience could not hear it being played aloud.
+The UN-CONCERT was a one-time work of performance art (with an interactive twist), done over Zoom, in the spring of 2021.
+I was inspired by Naomi Clark's words from A Game Design Vocabulary : "An unplayed game is like a piece of sheet music: you can see its potential and imagine what it might be like brought to life."
+I wondered how sheet music might be perceived and interpreted if the audience could not hear the music being played aloud.
 I opened a Zoom room, invited 30 of my friends and family, shared my screen so my audience could see the sheet music I was playing, then muted myself and played each piece.
-I made sure to turn the pages on Zoom as I played, so my audience could follow along and "listen".
-As for rules, the audience were told to make their thinking and feeling known in the Zoom chat -- to write what they imagined the piece sounded like.
+I made sure to turn the pages on Zoom as I played, so my audience could follow along.
+Folks in the audience were advised to make their thinking and feeling known in the Zoom chat -- to write what they imagined the piece sounded like.

-While I have been playing the piano for more than 20 years, most of my audience did not (or, could not at that time) read sheet music.
-Their written descriptions of what they imagined the piece to sound like were fascinating.
-Many times, the words people used to describe the same piece were wildly different.
-I caught up on reading everyone's descriptions after the event, and I was stunned by how possessive I felt of these pieces of music, some of which I had known how to play for a decade.
+Some audience members were musicians, who could read sheet music.
+Others had never seen sheet music in their life.
+Written descriptions of the audience's collective imaginations of the music were fascinating, and varied wildly.
+Being a pianist of 20 years, I found myself possessive of these pieces of music, some of which I had been playing for longer than a decade.
 It was like watching an audience describe a child that I had fed, raised, and loved for years.
 It spoke to the intimacy of my practice as a pianist, and the intimacy between performer and audience.

-While I have been playing the piano for more than 20 years, most of my audience did not (or, could not at that time) read sheet music.
-Their written descriptions of what they imagined the piece to sound like were fascinating.
-Many times, the words people used to describe the same piece were wildly different.
-I caught up on reading everyone's descriptions after the event, and I was stunned by how possessive I felt of these pieces of music, some of which I had known how to play for a decade.
+Some audience members were musicians, who could read sheet music.
+Others had never seen sheet music in their life.
+Written descriptions of the audience's collective imaginations of the music were fascinating, and varied wildly.
+Being a pianist of 20 years, I found myself possessive of these pieces of music, some of which I had been playing for longer than a decade.
 It was like watching an audience describe a child that I had fed, raised, and loved for years.
 It spoke to the intimacy of my practice as a pianist, and the intimacy between performer and audience.